alanm20/Macross30text/README.md

 Export/Import game text. for main story dialog translation

-# For archive purpose, tool is not being update
+# For archival purpose, tool is not being update
 - Use QuickBMS and script to extract data.dat and get game GOP archive and *.GOP file.
 - Extract Japanese text from game *.GOP file  to [UTF-8] text file.
 - Import translated  [UTF-8] text file back to game .GOP file.